leooo1212/businfo702/week06/week06.md

 ## More specification
 - You are **not allowed to use any search engine and unauthorised material** that are outside the scope of the course for this assessment

-- You are **not allowed to copy and paste** when you answer your question
+- You are **not allowed to copy and paste** when you answer your question without typing them out at least one time

-- You are not expected to use SQLite the software itself during the test
+- You are not expected to use SQLite and related software during the test but you are allowed to use them

 - You are **responsible to fully comply** with the [University’s Regulations, Statues and Guidelines](http://www.auckland.ac.nz/uoa/home/about/teaching-learning/honesty/tl-uni-regs-statutes-guidelines); any non-compliance to the given instructions could end up with some heavy penalty